Amazon workers in Alabama get a do-over in union election

 Pro-union employees at the Bessemer facility said they spent 10-hour shifts on their feet in the warehouse, where online orders are packed and shipped, and didn’t have enough time to take breaks.
 A union could force Amazon to offer more break time or higher pay, those workers said.
 Amazon, meanwhile, argued that it already offered more than twice the minimum wage in Alabama plus benefits without workers having to pay union dues.

-This is the second unionizing attempt by Amazon workers in the past year.
+Amazon has been fighting two different attempts by workers to unionize in the past year.

-A group of Amazon workers in Staten Island, New York withdrew its petition to hold a vote to unionize early in November.
-The workers, however, can refile a petition.
+Former Amazon employee Christian Smalls is organizing an effort at a distribution center in Staten Island, New York without the help of a national sponsor.
+The labor board was expected to hold a hearing to determine whether there was sufficient interest to form a union there but less than two weeks earlier, the group led by Smalls withdrew its petition.
+The workers, however, can refile.

-The organizing effort in New York City is working without the help of a national sponsor and is being spearheaded by a former Amazon employee, Christian Smalls.
-He said he was fired just hours after he organized a walkout last year to protest working conditions at the outset of the pandemic.
+Other organizing efforts are afoot beyond Amazon, including by workers at three separate Starbucks stores in and around Buffalo, New York.
+Meanwhile, thousands of unionized workers at Kellogg Co. remain on strike amid widespread worker unrest across the country.